Isometrics Programming: Exploring Optimal Approaches

 Overcoming isometrics: Encompasses movements attempting to shift the position of an immovable object.
 Such isometric engagement transfers more energy to concentric strength rather than eccentric.
 This dramatically increases the demand placed upon one’s neurological pathways.
 Capable of cultivating pure strength over size, such short, intense bursts do not induce damage to muscle tissue.

 Yielding isometrics: Refers to holding a weight against the resistance or pull of gravity, preventing it from falling.
-The neurological system gets taxed less if at all, as eccentric strength is gained in muscle tissue.
-Typically held longer than the aforementioned short bursts involved in overcoming isometrics, one will develop muscular growth over time.
+The neurological system gets taxed less if at all.
+Typically held longer than the aforementioned short bursts involved in overcoming isometrics, one will develop eccentric strength and growth over time.

 Functional isometrics employs a static hold at a chosen stop during a lift, utilizing a decidedly shortened range of motion (also referred to as a “partial lift”).
-Once at the desired stopping point, the strongest position of the movement, the position is held anywhere from 6-10 seconds.
-Athletes often find that in performing such moves, up to 50% more weight than a 1-rep max can be achieved.
+Once at the desired stopping point, the strongest position of the movement, the athlete holds anywhere from 6-10 seconds.
+Athletes often find that in performing such moves, over time they can achieve up to 50% more weight than a 1-rep max.
 Interestingly, as the neuromuscular system adjusts to the increased weight load, protective mechanisms get “desensitized”, allowing the individual to realize his or her full potential.

 Training Smaller Muscles for Niche Clients

 We often take for granted our fine motor skills, those movements requiring strong yet nimble small muscles in the palms and fingers.
-Isometrics can offer exercises for special populations who tend to rely on small muscle skills.
+Isometrics can offer exercises for special populations who rely on small muscle skills to enhance their jobs or simply ADL.

 A client who plays the piano and performs regularly could benefit from the insertion of small muscle isometric moves into her program.
 In addition, we often work with clients who cannot easily grip silverware or writing utensils.
 This deficiency can arise following a stroke or due to severe arthritis.